You’ve seen them. You’ve heard them. You’ve watched them in action.

 In thinking about your goals, you need to consider how influencers could assist you with either of the following:

 - Boost Brand Awareness: Can they help you to reach new brand audiences?
-This can be measured by indicators like reach, impressions, followers/fans, or video views.
+You can measure success via indicators like reach, impressions, followers/fans, or video views.

 - Improve Consideration: Can influencers help you to grow your online engagements?
 This can be tracked through clicks, comments, likes, shares, and visits to your website.